What is eCommerce Warehousing? 6 Main Factors to be Considered While Selecting Warehouses in 2023

 6 Main Factors to Consider while Selecting an eCommerce Warehousing Service

 The choice of which eCommerce warehousing service is right for your business is determined by many factors such as ownership, network design, cost, and service levels.
 If the company plans to own the warehouse, network design comes into the picture.
 The number of warehouses relates to the appropriate level of service for the clients.
 For example, if there is only a single warehouse for the whole country, it will have a negative impact on the delivery timelines of goods to the customer.

 In the case of owning the warehouse, it also becomes a tedious task to strategize ways for efficient management while scaling the organization.
 In most cases, retailers partner with warehousing organizations that already have the necessary infrastructure to support scale.
-Some factors to consider while selecting an eCommerce warehousing service are listed below.
+Here are the best practices for selecting an eCommerce warehousing service;

 Count of Warehouses

 The number of warehouses possessed by the eCommerce warehousing service and their locations plays an essential role in determining viability. eCommerce companies need to be clear on where they want the warehouses to be located to maintain a steady supply of goods and maintain customer relationships.